Botspot/pi-apps/README.md

 # Pi-Apps   ![logo](https://github.com/Botspot/pi-apps/blob/master/icons/logo-64.png?raw=true)
 ## Raspberry Pi App Store for Open Source Projects

-### Why use pi-apps?
 Say there's **a guy**.
-He's a beginner and comes from a Windows background.
+He's comes from a Windows background and doesn't know much about Linux or RPi.
-On day one, he will try to install a few familiar Windows apps.
-He searches the web and finds a **bad tutorial**.
-The tutorial says to install an x86 deb file on your PC.
-Well that didn't work on the Pi!
+On day one, he tries to install a few familiar Windows apps.
+If he's lucky, he'll find a tutorial that doesn't work anymore.
+If he's unlucky, he will find a tutorial that bricks his OS.
+So on day one, this guy has followed two faulty tutorials and destroyed his system.
+How annoying!
-So he searches again.
-This time he finds an **outdated tutorial** (from RPi's Wheezy days) on **some random dude's blog**.
-The procedure **destroys his OS**.
-Now this guy has to re-flash his SD card. **What a hassle.** :(
-This happens to hundreds of beginner users every day of the year.
-It's about time: someone needs to **make a collection bash scripts that install apps with a click of a button**.
-Pi-Apps is here to help!
+Something needs to be done!
+Why hasn't anybody made a collection of bash scripts that install apps easily?
+Pi-Apps does exactly this - distributing over 50 app-installers that are executed with one click of the mouse.

 ## To install Pi-Apps
-Install git(if you haven't already) with
-`sudo apt install git`, then do
+Make sure `git` is installed with `sudo apt install git`, then run:
 ```
 git clone https://github.com/Botspot/pi-apps
 ~/pi-apps/install